Sidewalk Sam

-Sidewalk Sam is the pseudonym of Robert Charles Guillemin (May 4, 1939 – January 26, 2015), a Boston-based artist who resided in Newton, Massachusetts.
-He is best recognized for his reproductions of European masterpieces, chalked or painted on the sidewalk.
+Sidewalk Sam was the pseudonym of Robert Charles Guillemin (May 4, 1939 – January 26, 2015), a Boston-based artist who resided in Newton, Massachusetts.
+He was best recognized for his reproductions of European masterpieces, chalked or painted on the sidewalk.
 Following an accident in 1994 that left him paralyzed, Guillemin increased his focus on large participatory art projects for communities and businesses.
-His motto, on a stickie at the top of his computer, was "Entertain, Inspire, Empower and Unite".
+His motto, on a sticky note at the top of his computer, was "Entertain, Inspire, Empower and Unite".

 History

 Guillemin first took to the streets of Boston and Cambridge, Massachusetts in the summer of 1973, drawing famous artworks on crowded street corners where passersby filled a bucket with change.
 By the early 1980s, Guillemin found business sponsors for his street artworks and shifted to longer-lasting acrylic paints.
 Throughout the 1980s and 1990s, Guillemin also organized chalk-drawing festivals, open-air art exhibits, and public art events that engaged participants in the creation of large mosaics, murals, and banners.
 In 1990 and 1991, Guillemin organized the Boston Artists’ Summer Festival.

 In 1994 Guillemin fell 30 ft from the roof of his home which paralyzed him from the chest down and made him into a wheelchair user.
 After his accident, Guillemin returned to street painting and continued to organize participatory art events in Boston and internationally.
 He appeared on the Today show and Good Morning America, and was featured in People magazine, the New York Times, Carnegie magazine, and a high school social studies textbook.

-Mr. Guillemin died in his sleep at his home in Newton, on Monday, January 26, 2015, at age 75.
+Mr. Guillemin died in his sleep at his home in Newton on January 26, 2015, at age 75.